-A reconciliation for the financial statements for the current period comparing the current IFRS basis with the previous basis, which is designated the Investment Basis, is shown in the Financial Results section.
+A reconciliation for the financial statements for the current period comparing the current IFRS basis with the previous basis, which is designated the Investment Basis, is shown in the Financial Results section on pages 25 to 27.

 Comparatives

 Below is a reconciliation for each of the income statement and cash flow as reported originally for 30 September 2015 compared to the restated results for September 2015 as well as a reconciliation for the balance sheet as reported originally for 31 March 2016 and 31 March 2015 compared to the restated results.